GalenIvanov/A-World-Without-Strings-is-Chaos-in-various-languages/README.md

 [A World Without Strings is Chaos](http://beyondloom.com/blog/strings.html)

-After I solved them in K (oK/Kona), I decided to solve them using J. Here's the result.
+After I solved them in K (oK/Kona), I decided to solve them using other languages I know or I am currenlty learning.
+Here I'll be collecting the results.

+* K
+* J
+* Red
+* Factor